natalienakkk/CVRP_AISolution/README.md

 Results:

 After applying the above approach, routes are generated for each cluster, ensuring that the overall cost is minimized.
 Detailed results, including the routes taken and the associated costs, are provided.

+Running the Project:

+There are 5 input examples : example1,example2,example3,example4,example5 - each example contains input parameters like capacity , expected results , each city details etc.

+Choose the input file from the 5 given and Run CVRP_Solution by writing the name of the input file you choose the main function.